vladndd/projet_java/readme.md

 - **Methods:**
   - createNodes(String jsonFilePath): Creates nodes from a JSON configuration file.
-  - getNode(int id): Retrieves a node by its ID.
+  - createNodeFromJson(JSONObject nodeJson): Creates a node from a JSON object.
+  - linkNodes(JSONObject nodeJson): Links nodes based on the JSON object.

 # Representation Classes